ShaneCurcuru/slides/_posts/2014-07-20-Brand-Over-Code.md

 Spend 5 minutes with Shane Igniting the story about how brand can bring more project growth and longevity to your project than the code itself does.
 Ensuring you can tell the **story** of your project and what it does to the world is the best way to attract new contributors.

-*Also, apologies.*  Unfortunately the conference video system mangled my beautiful slides; and it was a rough day for me - I don't normally say "so" that many times (not sure what I was thinking!)
+*Also, apologies.*  Unfortunately the conference video system mangled my beautiful slides; and it was a rough day for me - I don't normally say "so" so, so many times (so not sure what I was thinking!)

 {: .lead }
-Telling the story for your project to the world.
+Telling the story of your project to the world.